-It will be the responsibility of the HOA as well as each resident to ensure all waste is disposed of properly.
-Inspecting, maintaining, and ensuring proper use of garbage containers will be the responsibility the HOA as well as each resident.
+This site has one or more dumpsters located in the parking lots, and it will be the responsibility of the owners and management to ensure all waste is disposed of properly.
+Inspecting, maintaining, and ensuring proper use of garbage dumpsters will be the responsibility of the owners and management.
 The Waste Management SOP designed to minimize this problem is included in Appendix B.